ShubhamGajjar/TrackMania-ReinforcementLearning/README.md

 5. Run the training script: `python ./scripts/train.py`.
 6. Monitor training performance via the TensorBoard interface.
 7. Be patient; training may take a significant amount of time.

+## Features

+- Advanced reinforcement learning using Implicit Quantile Networks (IQN)
+- Real-time screen captures for decision-making
+- Communication with Trackmania Nations Forever through TMInterface

+## Contributing

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Logo